-Several habitats have been identified within the Project affected area, namely Acidophilic spruce forests of hilly to mountainous belt (Vaccinio-Piceetea), Alpine rivers and their ligneous vegetation with Salix elaeagnos, Water courses from plateaus to the mountainous belt with Ranunculion fluitantis and Callitricho-Batrachion vegetation, Mountain hay meadows, and Hydrophilous tall herb fringe communities of plains and of the montane to alpine levels.
-These habitats are deemed Priority Biodiversity Features, as per EBRD's PR6 on Biodiversity.
-According to PR6, the Project must achieve no net loss, if not a net gain, of these habitats, thus meaning biodiversity offsets are required.
+Several habitats have been identified within the Project affected area, namely Acidophilic spruce forests of hilly to mountainous type (Vaccinio-Piceetea), alpine rivers and their ligneous vegetation with Salix elaeagnos, watercourses from plateaus to the mountainous belt with Ranunculion fluitantis and Callitricho-Batrachion vegetation, mountain hay meadows, and Hydrophilous tall herb fringe communities of plains, montane and alpine levels.
+These habitats are deemed Priority Biodiversity Features, as per European Bank for Reconstruction and Development's Performance Requirement 6 (EBRD PR6) on biodiversity.
+According to PR6, the Project must achieve no net loss, and where appropriate achieve net gain, of these habitats, thus meaning biodiversity offsets are required.

-Adriatic Metals are in discussion with the Vares forestry commission and the governing board for the new proposed protected area to establish suitable areas and programmes for ensuring the biodiversity offset is met for the Project.
+After discussion between Adriatic Metals, the Vareš forestry commission and the governing board, a new proposed protective area was identified to establish suitable areas and programmes for ensuring the biodiversity offset is met for the Project.
+The chosen area is to the north and east of the Rupice mine site and spans 110ha.